thesunshade/bilara-wiki/Dev-Installation.md

 ./run_dev.sh
 ```

-Otherwise if you wish to get seperate debug feedback from the client and server code, run in seperate terminals:
+Otherwise if you wish to get separate debug feedback from the client and server code, run in seperate terminals:

 ```
 cd ~/bilara/server